CSEAMAN3/about-me/README.md

 Part 1

 1. Create a top ten list
-2. convert work experience and education into an unordered list.
+2. convert work experience and education into an unordered list. - completed.

 3. Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number.
 4. Indicates through an alert if the guess is “too high” or “too low”.